LuminationDev/LeadMeLabs---HostingServer/README.md

 A basic hosting server for downloading the latest versions Labs Launcher, (Station & NUC), SetVol, SteamCMD.

-Used in tandem with the LeadMeLabs-Launcher for easy updating and installing of zipped projects.
+Used with the LeadMeLabs-Launcher for easy updating and installing of zipped projects.